 - Improve employment opportunities and economic independence through language skills, education, and employment resources.

-- Promote educational and employment opportunities for young adults.
+- Promote employment opportunities and career pathways for post-secondary school, young adults

 - Support financial independence for vulnerable populations.